 Best results are obtained using a "super regulator" of some sort (Belleson, ALSWR, Salas, Teddy, Jung, Burson etc.).
 Simple monolithic regulators are unlikely to bring big improvements to the sound.

-Some people used ALSWR reg and liked the result (for example [BMW850] in post#4210), but Peter Daniel tried ALSWR and Teddy regulators, and was not impressed by them (post#4211, post#4580).
+Some people used ALSWR reg and liked the result (for example [BMW850] in post#4210), but Peter Daniel tried ALSWR and Teddy regulators, and was not impressed by them (post#4211, post#4580), which implies his Bobken regulator might sound even better.
 Salas regulators are inconvenient because they require heat-sinks, but have been reported to sound very good.

 The most recommended regulator seems to be the one developed by [Bobken] - the so called "Bobken regulator".
 Here is the schematic, including the PSU: